scotthibbs/FDLog_Enhanced/README.md

 The code here is now in Python 3 (should be stable) and working toward a 2023 stable release.
 I test on Linux and Windows with a 192.168.x.x network.
 This needs to be tested on different networks and with Macs.

-We have added 92 enhancements to the original FDLog so far.
+We have added 93 enhancements to the original FDLog so far.

 This is the top of the Release Log for FDLog_Enhanced The release log will have the present back to the beginning of FDLog in 1984.

-Last updated 06Aug2022 Scott Hibbs KD4SIR
 scotthibbs at gmail.com (email ideas for enhancements/bugs)

 To Do and Ideas: